rougesteelproject/cse-251/lesson_01/canvas/prepare.md

 6   | [Critical Sections](#critical-sections) :key:
 7   | [Daemon Threads](#daemon-threads)

-:key: = Vital concepts that we will continue to build on in coming lessons.
+:key: = Vital concepts that we will continue to build on in coming lessons / key learning outcomes for this course.

 ### Course Introduction